dipendrajoshi24/calculator-project-source-code/README.md

-# Fully Functional Calculator Project
+# ...Fully Functional Calculator Project...

 A simple yet effective calculator built using **HTML5**, **CSS3**, and **JavaScript**.
 This project demonstrates a clean, responsive design paired with robust functionality for basic mathematical operations.